walterhiggins/WMPJS/README.md

     };
     events.playerJoin( greetPlayer );

-We'll use and explore the ScriptCraft *fireworks* module again in a later recipe.
+We'll use and explore the ScriptCraft *fireworks* module again in a later chapter.
 Events and event-handling functions can be used to trigger all kinds of cool new game mechanics.

 ### Achievement Unlocked!
 ![](img/achievement-plugin-dev-7.png)